 Noor Alé is a curator, art historian, and writer whose exhibitions and roles span international contemporary art institutions.
-Her practice delves into the intersections of contemporary art with geopolitics, migration, and land relations pertaining to the Global Majority.
-Through a relational, transcultural and transhistorical lens her work unearths convergences that engender solidarities across ideological divisions.
-She has held positions at The Power Plant Contemporary Art Gallery, Toronto; National Gallery of Canada, Ottawa; Solomon R. Guggenheim Museum Abu Dhabi Project, New York; and Art Dubai.
+Her curatorial practice examines the intersections of contemporary art with land relations, cosmologies, and geopolitics pertaining to the Global Majority.
+Of particular interest are the Americas and their histories of oceanic diasporas, trade routes, and knowledge exchanges.
+Through a relational, transcultural and transhistorical lens her work unearths convergences that foster common ground across geographical and ideological divides.

 She was a Curator-in-Residence at SOMA, Mexico City; Banff Centre for Arts and Creativity; the Shanghai Curators Lab organized between the Shanghai Academy of Fine Arts and the Shanghai Biennial; and she was awarded a fellowship by the Association of Art Museum Curators, New York.
 Among these accolades, the exhibition Arctic/Amazon: Networks of Global Indigeneity received an award by the Ontario Association of Art Galleries.